 If your older dog has trouble navigating your household steps, they will likely be challenged by dog steps as well.
 A set of movable stairs with fewer steps will be easier for them to navigate.

-Or in other words, the height of each step.
-The lower the rise, the easier for a dog to climb.
+Step rise is the height of each step.
+The lower the rise, the easier it is for a dog to climb.

 Check the manufacturer’s recommendation for the maximum weight the steps can hold to ensure it’s appropriate for your pooch.